bitsnnfl2021/bitsnnfl2021.github.io/_posts/2019-03-23-fully-convolutional-networks-for-semantic-segmentation.md

 **Guidelines**:

-1. Implement the architecture on the VGG-16 net with upsampling.
+1. Implement the architecture for fully convolutionalized classifiers on the VGG-16 net.
 2. Train the network on the Pascal VOC 2012 dataset.
 3. Implement the skip architecture as described in section 4.2 and depict improvement in results obtained.